Lactose Intolerance in Children

-Lactose intolerance is a condition caused by a lack of an enzyme called lactase.
-Inadequate amounts of lactase cause the body to be unable to digest lactose, a sugar found in milk.
+Lactose intolerance is a condition caused by a lack of the enzyme lactase.
+Inadequate amounts of this enzyme can cause the body to be unable to digest lactose, which is a sugar found in milk.
 A lack of lactase can cause uncomfortable symptoms for some people and these people are said to be lactose intolerant.

 The disorder affects some populations more than others: